 Boston Scientific Corp. v.
 Mackin Medical, Inc., No. 16-cv-3041 (WMW/HB) – Denial of motion to stay discovery in view of pending motion to dismiss

 On January 11, 2017, in a text-only order, Magistrate Judge Hildy Bowbeer denied Defendants’ Motion for Stay of Discovery and Other Proceedings while the Court considered Defendants’ pending motion to dismiss.

 Spineology, Inc. v.
 Wright Medical Tech., Inc., No. 15-cv-180 (JNF/FLN) – Grant of motion to stay execution of discovery order

 On January 12, 2017, Judge Ericksen granted Defendants’ motion to stay the execution of an order compelling various discovery until such a time that the Court considered Defendants’ objections to the discovery order.

 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

-John C. Adkisson is the President and Chief Executive Officer, responsible for the firm’s strategic direction.
+John C. Adkisson, the president and chief executive officer of Fish & Richardson P.C., is responsible for the firm’s strategic direction.
 He has a reputation for his in-the-trenches work ethic and passion for promoting Fish’s culture of innovation and teamwork.
-His priorities include expanding the firm’s...
+His priorities...